JizhiziLi/cnn-cell-counting/README.md

     }
     ```

     Pass some parameters to train cnn model on training set.
 Other parameters include `patience` and `learning_rate` can also be modified to increase training efficiency and model performance.
+Logging will be displayed in folder `~/static/models/cnn_model`.

 6. POST `/cnn_model/test`: